-Global providers: First Advantage, Sterling Talent Solutions
+• Global providers: First Advantage, Sterling Talent Solutions

-- Mid-tier providers: Accurate, Certiphi, Cisive - "Insta-screen" solutions: Checkr, Asurint
+· Mid-tier providers: Accurate, Certiphi, Cisive

+· "Insta-screen" solutions: Checkr, Asurint

 We compete for business based on numerous factors including service quality; thoroughness, completeness and speed of results; breadth of offerings; technology and platform quality; ease of use through a unified global platform; price; reputation; and customer service.
-See "Item 1A - Risk Factors" for details on risks related to our competitive advantages.
+The pending acquisition of Sterling Check Corp. by First Advantage Corporation would combine two of our principal competitors into a single organization that would be our largest current competitor and could have greater resources than HireRight.
+This could present competitive challenges, particularly in our efforts to earn and retain the business of large global enterprise customers.
+See "Item 1A. - Risk Factors" for details on risks related to our competitive advantages.